thanathip41/tspace-mysql/README.md

         title: `tspace-post3`,
       },
     ])
-    .bind(connection) // don't forget this
+    .bind(trx) // don't forget this
     .save();

   /**
    *
    * @commit commit transaction to database
    */
-  // After your use commit if use same connection for actions this transction will auto commit await connection.commit();
+  // After your use commit if use same trx for actions this transction will auto commit await trx.commit();

-  // If you need to start a new transaction again, just use wait connection.startTransaction();
+  // If you need to start a new transaction again, just use wait trx.startTransaction();

   const postsAfterCommited = await new Post()
     .createMultiple([